Edward Smyth (sculptor): Career

-The son of a stonecutter, Smyth was born in County Meath, Ireland.
-He was employed by Henry Darley, who was in turn an employee of James Gandon and later was an apprentice of Hugh Darley.
-By this connection, Smyth met Gandon, who was greatly impressed with his work.
-Gandon employed Smyth as the sculptor to the Custom House, as well as for all of his Dublin projects.
+From 1781, he was employed by Henry Darley, who was in turn an employee of James Gandon.
+Under Darley he worked on mantelpieces and decorative plastering.
+Gandon was greatly impressed with his work, and employed Smyth as the sculptor to the Custom House, as well as for all of his Dublin projects.
 These included the Four Courts, the Irish House of Lords, and King's Inns.

+Among some of his most well known works are the riverine heads on Custom House, the 14 keystones on the ground floor windows and arches which symbolise the 13 principle rivers of Ireland and the Atlantic ocean which were completed in 1784.
+The Irish currency commissioned in 1928 featured these heads in the designs.
+Smyth's work on the Four Courts was largely destroyed in 1922 at the beginning of the Irish Civil War.

-In 1787, Smyth completed statues to his own design above the Westmoreland Street entrance (the "Lords' Entrance", which was added by Gandon) of the Irish Houses of Parliament.
+During Gandon's renovation of the Rotunda, he sculpted an ox-head frieze beneath the roof.
+In 1787, Smyth completed statues to his own design above the Westmoreland Street entrance (the "Lords' Entrance" added by Gandon) of the Irish Houses of Parliament.
 In 1807, he carved the statues above the main entrance of the same building (which had been taken over by the Bank of Ireland) on College Green.
 These represent Hibernia flanked by Commerce and Fidelity.

 Smyth was also employed by the architect Francis Johnston.
 He carved the heads on the exterior of Johnston's Chapel Royal in Dublin Castle until his death, whereupon his son John continued the work.

+He also continued in portrait sculpture, including a statue of the lord lieutenant John Hobart Smyth and a bust of George III, a collaboration with his son.
+Smyth was the first Master of the Dublin Society School of Modelling and sculpture.
+He was a member of the Society of Artists of the City of Dublin, serving as vice-president before his death.

+Death and legacy

-Smyth was the first Master of the Dublin Society School of Modeling and sculpture.
-He died suddenly on 2 August 1812, at his home at 36 Montgomery Street in Dublin.
-His son, John Smyth, was also a sculptor and succeeded him as Master of Modeling at the Dublin School.
+He died suddenly on 2 August 1812, at his home at 36 Montgomery Street, Dublin.
+He was buried in St Thomas's churchyard, later removed to Mount Jerome cemetery in 1925.
+His son, John, succeeded him as Master of Modelling at the Dublin School.
 Several of his works were renovated in the 20th century by his great-grandson, George Smyth.